Indigenous business resources

 Routledge handbook of Indigenous wellbeing

 This handbook explores the physical, social and emotional, economic, cultural and spiritual, and subjective wellbeing of Indigenous people and communities around the world, and can be used to help develop and implement policies and partnerships.
 Start with the entry on the "Economic wellbeing of Canada's Indigenous people."
-See also the Routledge handbook of Indigenous environmental knowledge.
+See also the Routledge handbook of Indigenous environmental knowledge and the Routledge handbook of indigenous development.

 Books & ebooks